UPDATE 12 January 2021: DSX has filed for bankruptcy. The platform has posted the following message on its former

 The exchange say that they apply ‘a little bit of London’ to everything they do, and when saying that they are referring to their experience from the finance industry.
 We don’t know if it’s “London” but the design of the website is very crisp and they have really done a good job with their graphic language.

-Also, this trading platform is not for people interested in the less established cryptocurrencies (Tokenstars Coin, The GCC Coin, Adshares, Triggers Coin, Ethbits Token, or coins of roughly the same size).
-If you want to sell or buy any of those, you’ll have to choose another trading platform.
+Also, this trading platform is not for people interested in the less established cryptocurrencies.
+If you want to sell or buy any such crypto, you’ll have to choose another trading platform.

 In terms of trading volume, DSX are usually around top 100 with an average trading volume of approx. USD 2 million.
 At least on the date of first writing this review (August 2018).
 This trading volume is not impressive and doesn’t cater for the highest liquidity at the exchange, but we do think the trading volume will increase over time.
 On the date of last updating this review (15 October 2019), the trading volume was a bit lower than previously (USD 1.28 million).